NoahIles/dev/readme.md

 + [vscode](https://www.docker.com/products/docker-desktop)

 0. Install the Prerequisites above and restart your computer.
-1. Then Use this command to install the devEnvironment for Vscode.
+1. Then Use this command inside an **elevated Powershell** to install the devEnvironment for Vscode.
 ```ps1
  Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://raw.github.com/NoahIles/quickstart/devEnvs/installEnv.ps1'))
 ```